AstroMined/pygithub-mcp-server/docs/progress.md

 - ADR-006: Modular Tool Architecture
 - ADR-007: Pydantic-First Architecture

-All integration test failures have been resolved with fixes for parameter validation, empty string handling, pagination issues, and error formatting.
+All unit and integration tests now pass with no warnings.
+The TestGitHubClient warning has been resolved and test coverage for the datetime conversion module has been significantly improved.
+We've gained a better understanding of the separation between parsing (convert_iso_string_to_datetime) and normalization (ensure_utc_datetime) functions.

 ### Priorities
 1. Implement additional tool groups (repositories, pull_requests, etc.)